pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

 I dropped your Regex class into my unit testing environment.
 Your implementation of __or__ works fine.  __and__ will be a little trickier, since the generated regex will also have to handle the whitespace skipping.

-In your posted code, you insert [\s,]* between the two expressions.
+In your posted code, you insert `[\s,]*` between the two expressions.
 Why the comma?
 This is not standard pyparsing skipping behavior.
 Also, we should really insert an expression representing expr2's defined whitespace chars - the default chars are ' \t\n', but this is not always the case.
 In fact, because '\n' is a default whitespace char, will you need to compile the combined RE with the multiline flag?
 And if expr2 has an ignore expression (say for skipping over comments), then all bets are off and you'll have to just revert to ordinary And behavior.

 What is the purpose of the generated results names?

 Will merging expressions into a single Regex hide the separate tokens matched for each expression?
 Perhaps this is what the generated results names are for?

-I also dabbled a little with adding __new__ methods on some of the base classes like Literal, to return a Regex(matchstring) instead of a Literal.
-The more objects that you can get to create Regex's, the more efficiency you'll get from the modified __add__ and __or__ methods.
-I had some complications with Literal, but it turned out the problem was with CaselessLiteral, which extends Literal.
+I also dabbled a little with adding `__new__` methods on some of the base classes like `Literal`, to return a `Regex(matchstring)` instead of a `Literal`.
+The more objects that you can get to create `Regex`'s, the more efficiency you'll get from the modified `__add__` and `__or__` methods.
+I had some complications with `Literal`, but it turned out the problem was with `CaselessLiteral`, which extends `Literal`.
 By making some assumptions about whitespace, I am close to passing all my unit tests.

-I can see __or__ working out, but __and__ has some serious potential complications.
+I can see __or__ working out, but `__and__` has some serious potential complications.
 Still, getting more code to compile to Regex's should help overall parsing performance.

 Thanks for putting this effort into this design idea.
 I'm pretty sure at least some parts of it will pay off.